 This really made me think… We Europeans are attached to our expensive apartments and houses, our cars, all our possessions.
 We pay the mortgage on our homes till we retire.
 We keep on planning, scheduling, calculating… yet, in several minutes, even in our lives, even without living in a seismic zone, all could be lost.

 To me, they are a perfect example of the Buddhist philosophy of impermanence and “live now” concept in practice.
 What I know from Europe is constant fear and panic about “what will happen”.
 We save up for our pension though we get governmental support.
-Peruvians get basically no pension, they do not save up for their elderly age, there are no kindergartens, no elderly people´s homes, no asylums, no maternity/parental leave (just six weeks after the birth and hurray back to work).
+Peruvians get basically no pension, they do not save up for their elderly age, there are no kindergartens, no elderly people´s homes, no asylums, no maternity/parental leave (just six weeks after the birth and back to work).
 In my country we get a minimum of two years parental leave but can legally prolong it to four too.

 Where the system does not work, the family as such helps.
-Grandparents look after their grandkids while the parents go to work, the kids looks after their parents when they age.
+Grandparents look after their grandkids while the parents go to work, the kids look after their parents when they age.
 I am not saying it works perfectly well and always, but it somehow does.
 And people do not complain.
 A fact is a fact.

 It is us, Westerners, who complain.
 We claim we are not happy and miss something essential in our lives we send our parents to specialized institutions when the time comes, we leave our kids in the care of strangers.
 We pay and pay and pay and work and work and work.
 Hard to say what was first: the hen or the egg…